altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "Hmmm~"<br/>

-Altina reached over and flipped through the pages rapidly.
+Altina reached over and flipped through the pages rapidly.<br/>

-Regis looked between the book and her expression.
+Regis looked between the book and her expression.<br/>

 "...
 This is quite interesting right?"<br/>